 Work Item Description Topic Lead 2.1 Swift Implementation of New gTLD Registration Data Policy (EPDP Phase 1) Monitor and contribute to the implementation of the EPDP Phase 1 policy recommendations, including via participation in the Implementation Review Team.
 Laureen Kapin (US FTC) 2.2 Effective Interim Mechanisms for Reasonable Access to Non-Public WHOIS Data (EPDP Phase 1 Rec.
 18) Ensure that the interim requirements for Registries and Registrars to provide reasonable access to non-public registration data is implemented in a consistent and efficient way, that meets the investigative needs of law enforcement agencies, other public authorities, cybersecurity practitioners and other legitimate third parties.
 Where needs are not met, ensure there are adequate mechanisms in place to report complaints and enforce compliance.
-Laureen Kapin (US FTC) 2.3 Swift Implementation of a Standardized System for Access and Disclosure to Non-Public gTLD Registration Data (EPDP Phase 2) Monitor and contribute to policy development and subsequent implementation efforts towards the timely delivery of the future Standardized System for Access and Disclosure (SSAD) to non-public gTLD Registration Data that is compliant with relevant data protection law.
-Chris Lewis-Evans (UK NCA) 2.4 Accreditation of Public Authorities into Future Systems for Access to gTLD Domain Registration Data Support implementation by ICANN and relevant authorities at national/territory level, of the GAC-approved Accreditation Principles for Public Authorities to access any future Standardized System for Access and Disclosure of Non-Public Data.
-Chris Lewis-Evans (UK NCA) 2.5 Long Term Access to Non-Public Domain Registration Data for Law Enforcement and Cybersecurity Practitioners Ensure that the evolving needs of law enforcement and their cybers are met through all relevant policies, systems and mechanisms avai envisioned, including through evolutions and improvements where Chris Lewis-Evans (UK NCA) 2.6 Improve gTLD Registration Data Accuracy Pursue and monitor efforts aimed at improving the overall accuracy of WHOIS data based on regular assessments and reporting of inaccuracy, appropriate compliance enforcement and implementation of industry best practices.
+Laureen Kapin (US FTC) 2.3 Swift Implementation of a Standardized System for Access and Disclosure to Non-Public gTLD Registration Data (EPDP Phase 2) ess and Disclosure to efforts towards the timely delivery of the future Standardized System for Access and 2.4 Accreditation of Public Authorities nto Future Systems for Access to gTLD Domain Registration Data Support implementation by ICANN and relevant authorities at national/territory level, of the GAC-approved Accreditation Principles for Public Authorities to access any future Standardized System for Access and Disclosure of Non-Public Data.
+Chris Lewis-Evans (UK NCA) 2.5 Long Term Access to Non-Public Domain Registration Data for Law Enforcement and Cybersecurity Practitioners Ensure that the evolving needs of law enforcement and their cybersecurity partners are met through all relevant policies, systems and mechanisms available or envisioned, including through evolutions and improvements where necessary.
+Chris Lewis-Evans (UK NCA) 2.6 Improve gTLD Registration Data Accuracy Pursue and monitor efforts aimed at improving the overall accuracy of WHOIS data based on regular assessments and reporting of inaccuracy, appropriate compliance enforcement and implementation of industry best practices.
 Tjabbe Bos (European Commission)

-Work Item Description Topic Lead 2.7 Public Access to Legal Persons Registration Data (Legal vs. Natural) Monitor and contribute to efforts, including implementation of EPDP Phase 1 Recommendation 17, to assess the feasibility of public availability of non-personal information of legal entities involved in gTLD domain registrations.
-Follow-up on relevant GAC Advice to revisit the interim redaction of such data, which is not required under applicable data protection law.
-Laureen Kapin (US FTC) 2.8 Seek Reverse Lookup Capabilities for Law Enforcement Investigations Pursue the development and implementation of appropriate policies, processes and technologies, in the DNS ecosystem, to enable law enforcement to identify all assets controlled by nefarious individuals and entities under investigation.
+Work Item Description Topic Lead 2.7 Public Access to Legal Persons Registration Data (Legal vs. Natural) 2.8 Seek Reverse Lookup Capabilities for Law Enforcement Investigations Pursue the development and implementation of appropriate policies, processes and technologies, in the DNS ecosystem, to enable law enforcement to identify all assets controlled by nefarious individuals and entities under investigation.
 Gabriel Andrews (US FBI) 2.9 Implementation of the Privacy/Proxy Services Accreditation Policy Seek to resume and contribute to the implementation of an accreditation framework for Privacy/Proxy services providers, with appropriate disclosure requirements ensuring effective access by law enforcement to shielded registrant information.
-TBD 2.10 Collection and Publication of The Chain of Parties Responsible For gTLD Domain Name Registrations Monitor and pursue the implementation of CCT Review recommendation 17, including the collection and publication of registrars' reseller information, through relevant policy development processes and contractual negotiations between ICANN and contracted parties, as appropriate.
-TBD 2.11 Performance of ICANN's Mission in Relation to Domain Registration Data Services Monitor ICANN's performance in relation to its key bylaw responsibilities regarding accuracy, access and protection of gTLD registration data.
+TBD 2.10 Collection and Publication of The Chain of Parties Responsible For gTLD Domain Name Registrations 2.11 Performance of ICANN's Mission in Relation to Domain Registration Data Services Monitor ICANN's performance in relation to its key bylaw responsibilities regarding accuracy, access and protection of gTLD registration data.
 Pursue implementation of relevant recommendations of the bylaws-mandated WHOIS-RDS Reviews.
 Cathrin Bauer-Bulst (European Commission)